 What should I look for in mouthwash?

 I've been trying to take better care of my teeth lately (as a general health thing, not because my dentist says I'm in trouble or anything) and so I started using mouthwash after I brush.
 But I'm confused about what it actually does.
-If I get a kind with lots of alchohol (which bothers me) it seems like it's supposed to kill germs and keep bad breath away.
-But in the alchohol-free ones, there's a huge variety: freshening, fluouride, anti-plaque...
+If I get a kind with lots of alcohol (which bothers me) it seems like it's supposed to kill germs and keep bad breath away.
+But in the alcohol-free ones, there's a huge variety: freshening, fluoride, anti-plaque...
 What is the point of mouthwash supposed to be?
 What should I be looking for?

 Dear curious mouthwasher,

-Antibacterial mouthwashes, like Listerine and Cepacol, are the most effective in fighting gum disease, gingivitis, plaque, and bad breath, able to reduce bacteria counts in the mouth by roughly 75 percent.
-These formulas often contain high percentages of alcohol, and have quite a strong taste.
-While alcohol is a potent germicide, it can be drying and irritating to the mouth.
-If you find that you are bothered by the alcohol in these types of mouthwashes, there are plenty of low-alcohol or alcohol-free options.
+Antibacterial and antiseptic mouthwashes are the most effective at fighting gum disease, gingivitis, plaque, cavities, and bad breath by reducing the bacteria counts in the mouth through several different compounds.
+Additionally, antiseptic formulas often contain high percentages of alcohol and have quite a strong taste.
+While alcohol is a potent germicide, others find that it can dry and irritate the mouth.
+If the alcohol content in these types of mouthwashes is bothersome or undesirable for you, there are plenty of low-alcohol or alcohol-free options.
+Other common active ingredients in antibacterial and antiseptic mouthwashes include:

-Breath-freshening mouthwashes are easier on the taste buds and have lower alcohol content than the stronger antibacterials.
-Formulas containing chlorine or zinc work by defusing sulphur compounds produced by bacteria.
-Some products, like Scope, contain a germicide called cetylpyridinium, which has anti-gingivitis and anti-plaque benefits.
-All natural brands, like Tom's of Maine and Natural Dentist rely on a natural germ-fighting ingredients, like witch hazel or grapefruit-seed extract instead of alcohol as antibacterial agents.
+Breath-freshening mouthwashes are easier on the taste buds and have lower alcohol content than the stronger antibacterial and antiseptic options.
+Formulas containing chlorine or zinc work by defusing sulfur compounds produced by bacteria.
+Other products contain cetylpyridinium, and all natural brands rely on natural germ-fighting ingredients, such as witch hazel or grapefruit-seed extract instead of alcohol as antibacterial agents.
 These washes are good for those who have bad breath but not significant gum disease or tooth decay.
+Unless otherwise noted on the label, breath-freshening mouthwashes aren’t meant to prevent gingivitis, plaque, or tooth decay.

-If you are cavity-prone, fluoride rinses may be a good option for you.
-These types of anti-cavity rinses coat the teeth with a protective film that strengthens tooth enamel, making it more resistant to decay.
-Many U.S. cities fluoridate their water, so if you're a tap water drinker chances are you're getting adequate fluoride on your teeth already.
+Finally, if you’re cavity-prone, fluoride rinses may be a good option for you.
+These types of anti-cavity rinses coat the teeth with a protective film that strengthens tooth enamel and reduces risk for cavities.
+In the United States, fluoridated tap water is common.
+If you regularly drink water from the faucet, chances are you're getting adequate fluoride on your teeth already.
 However, those who drink bottled or filtered water may want to add a fluoride rinse to their routine.
-Fluoride has to remain on your teeth for about a half an hour to work, so if you're going to use this kind, swish for a full minute and don't eat or drink for a while afterward.
-No matter which type of mouthwash you choose, make sure to follow the instructions on the bottle.
+Fluoride has to remain on your teeth for about a half an hour to work, so if you pick this kind, it’s best to swish for a full minute and then avoid eating or drinking for a while afterward.
+No matter which type of mouthwash you choose, it’s a good idea to follow the instructions on the bottle.

-It doesn't sound like you started using mouthwash in response to a problem, but if you find you have persistent bad breath you may want to consult a dental professional about other possible causes.
-Gum disease, tooth infection, cavities, poorly fitting crowns, and post-nasal drip can be the culprit of bad breath.
-Also, certain foods, medications, cigarettes and chewing tobacco, as well as infections in the tonsils or sinuses can contribute to halitosis.
+While it doesn't sound like you started using mouthwash in response to a problem, if you do find that you have persistent bad breath, you may want to consult a dental professional about other potential causes.
+Gum disease, tooth infection, cavities, poorly fitting crowns, and post-nasal drip are all possible causes of bad breath.
+Other culprits include certain foods, medications, cigarettes, and chewing tobacco, as well as infections in the tonsils or sinuses.
+In any case, if you’re not sure which mouthwash to use, it may be wise to talk with your dentist to figure out the best option for you.